 In today’s fast-paced digital world, understanding the sentiment score has become increasingly important.
 Whether you’re a business owner aiming to gauge customer satisfaction or a data analyst interpreting online trends, sentiment analysis plays a pivotal role.
 In this article, we will delve deep into the concept of what is sentiment score, exploring what they are, how they work, and why they matter.

-What is Sentiment Score?
+What is a Sentiment Score?

 What Is Sentiment Score